opentechinstitute/commotion-docs/commotionwireless.net/about/faq/index.md

 <h3>How much does it cost to build a Commotion network?</h3>
 <p>Please refer to the <a href="/blog/2014/04/14/how-much-does-it-cost/">blog post</a> on this subject for more information on the various costs associated with building a Commotion network.</p>

-<h3>Can I supply internet access to my whole community through my home router?</h3>
+<h3>Can I supply Internet access to my whole community through my home router?</h3>
-<p>You can certainly share Internet access using Commotion, although you will not be able to scale to your whole community with just your home internet connection.
+<p>You can certainly share Internet access using Commotion, although you will not be able to scale to your whole community with just your home Internet connection.
 A Commotion router will share bandwidth with other meshed devices on a network if it is connected to the Internet (in that case it’s called a “gateway”).
-For a community network, you will most likely want to have multiple internet gateways.
+For a community network, you will most likely want to have multiple Internet gateways.
 This can be accomplished using multiple routers on a mesh network to provide multiple gateways and additional bandwidth.
 See the section "Commotion Node Connected to a Home or Business Router" on the <a href="/docs/cck/installing-configuring/common-configurations">Common Configurations page</a>.</p>

 <h3>How much will it cost to supply Internet access to my whole community?</h3>
 <p>It depends.
 Determining the cost of a community wireless network is complicated as it involves many factors, such as the number of people you need to serve, how much area you want to cover in your community, and options in your community for how to connect your network to the Internet, as well as hardware, installation, and labor costs.
 For a few examples of these costs, please refer to the blog post <a href="/blog/2014/04/14/how-much-does-it-cost/">How much does it cost?</a> To begin thinking about what you want your community network to look like, we recommend bringing your community together to work through the <a href="/docs/cck/planning/design-your-network-every-network-tells-story">Every Network Tells a Story</a> module from the Commotion Construction Kit, which will help you in your initial planning exercises.</p>